-According to the PMI, project planning is a procedure that involves the strategic management of the processes related to the project, generally known as “Knowledge Areas”.
-Consider project planning as the process of building the project’s navigation map which will guide you step by step through all the areas of interest, showing you the right path to a successful project.
+According to PMI, project planning is a procedure that involves the strategic management of the processes related to the project, generally known as “Knowledge Areas.”
+Consider project planning as the process of building the project’s navigation map which will guide you step-by-step through all the areas of interest, showing you the right path to a successful project.

 Key Project Management Plan Components

-- Planning and Defining the Scope: The first thing to do is to develop a clear scope statement as the project’s foundation.
-The whole project will be built upon this and after that you can subdivide the major project objectives into clear and manageable deliverables.
+- Planning and defining the scope: The first thing to do is to develop a clear scope statement as the project’s foundation.
+The whole project will be built upon this scope statement; after that, you can subdivide the major project objectives into clear and manageable deliverables.

-- Developing the Schedule: This requires a series of several procedures in order to create the project schedule that involves: Identifying and cataloguing the activities that must be performed to produce the various project deliverables, analyzing the sequence of activities and documenting any interactivity dependencies.
-Estimating all the work periods needed and how long it will take to complete individual activities.
-It is also useful to design a Milestone List, which lists the most important deliverables as way points, which will help you to evaluate the progress of a project.
+- Developing the schedule: This includes identifying and cataloguing the activities that must be performed to produce the various project deliverables; analyzing the sequence of activities and documenting any interactivity dependencies; and estimating all the work periods needed and how long it will take to complete individual activities.
+It is also useful to design a Milestone List to help you evaluate the progress of a project.

 - Quality planning: You should identify the quality standards relevant to the project and determine how to achieve them.

-- Organizational Planning – WBS (Work Breakdown Structure): Here, you should identify, document and assign project roles and responsibilities among the staff and set the reporting relations.
-The next step is Staff Acquisition, or getting the needed human resources assigned to and working on the project.
-A useful tip is to form clear and manageable work packages that correspond to the individual work performed by each of the staff and create a document which will serve as a reference point for managing project progress.
+- Organizational planning – WBS (Work Breakdown Structure): Here, you should identify, document and assign project roles and responsibilities among the staff and set the reporting relations.
+The next step is Staff Acquisition, or assigning human resources.
+A useful tip is to form clear and manageable work packages that correspond to the individual work performed by each staff member and create a document that will serve as a reference point for managing project progress.

-- Risk Management Planning, is one of the most important components of a project plan and decides the approach and plan for risk management in a project.
-In other words, it is the safety net of each project and involves the following processes: Identifying key risks likely to affect the project and documenting the characteristics of each.
-Performing a Qualitative Risk Analysis of the project’s risks and conditions in order to prioritize their effects on the project objectives.
-Running a Quantitative Risk Analysis, measuring the probability and impact of each of the risks and estimating their impact on the project’s objectives.
-Develop a Risk Response Plan, building up a mechanism to strengthen contingencies and reduce any threats to the project’s objectives from risk.
+- Risk management planning: This is one of the most important components of a project plan and decides the approach and plan for risk management in a project.
+In other words, it is the safety net of each project and involves the following processes: Identifying key risks likely to affect the project and documenting the characteristics of each, Performing a qualitative risk analysis of the project’s risks and conditions in order to prioritize their effects on the project objectives, running a quantitative risk analysis to measure the probability and impact of each of the risks and estimating their impact on the project’s objectives, and finally developing a risk response plan, building up a mechanism to strengthen contingencies and reduce any threats to the project’s objectives from risk.

-- Procurement Planning: Defining what to procure, how much to procure and when.
+- Procurement planning: This consists of defining what to procure, how much to procure and when.

-- Solicitation Planning: Documenting product requirements and identifying potential sources.
+- Solicitation planning: This means documenting product requirements and identifying potential sources.

 All the project management plan components listed above are to be gathered together to form a cohesive and coherent document that includes all the phases of the life cycle of the project.
-Hence, it is essential to share this document with all the stakeholders of the project, to read through it, communicate any unclear points, exchange opinions, negotiate and make all the necessary alterations so as to share a finalized version with all involved.
+Hence, it is essential to share this document with all the stakeholders of the project so they can read through it, communicate any unclear points, exchange opinions, negotiate and make all the necessary alterations before the project begins.